OpenRiak/riak_kv/docs/QueryAPI.md

 Values of the projected attributes in the map always start as strings in the pipeline, but may be explicitly converted to lists of strings, or to an integer - and in the case of an integer can also be converted back to a string.
 Functions in the pipeline that receive inputs of the wrong type are skipped.

-The final map of projected attributes will be passed as the input to the Filter Expression.

 The functions that can be used in a pipeline are:

 delim ( IN_ID identifier , DELIM string , OUT_ID_LIST identifier_list )